Reach-Robotics/reach_robotics_sdk/docs/_sources/ros2/index.rst.txt

 .. joint_state_publisher
 .. """"""""""""""""""""""""""""""""""""""""
 ..
 The Joint state publisher node will request and publish the corresponding joint states (position/velocity) to ROS.
 The
-.. published topics of ``joint_state_publisher`` are,
+.. published topics of ``joint_state_publisher`` are:

 .. * :code:`joints_states` (:code:`sensor_msgs/JointState`) - Joint State of the manipulator.
 .. * :code:`tx` (:code:`bpl_msgs/Packet`) - Packets to be sent to the manipulator.

-.. and the subscribed topics are,
+.. and the subscribed topics are:

 .. * :code:`rx` (:code:`bpl_msgs/Packet`) - Packets to be received from the manipulator

-.. with parameters,
+.. with parameters:

 .. * :code:`joints` (List) - List of the Joint Device IDs of the manipulator.
 .. * :code:`joint_names` (List) - List of the corresponding Joint Names of the manipulator.